jennadar/Automated-Testing-of-HTM-Adapt-Segments-in-Azure-Cloud/Source/MyCloudProjectSample/Documentation/Experiment Specification - Team_UnitTestAS_CC.md

 - ExperimentId : 2023 - is unique identifier for the experiment
 - InputFile: adaptsegmentstests  - specifies the name or identifier of the input file or data that the experiment will use.
-- Name : This field represent the name or label for the experiment itself.
+- Name : This field represent the name or label for the Unit Tests for Adapt Segments experiment.
 - Description : Test the functionality of the AdaptSegments method and achieve code coverage

 **_Describe your blob container registry:**

-what are the blob containers you used e.g.:
-- 'training_container' : for saving training dataset
-  - the file provided for training:
-  - zip, images, configs, ...
-- 'result_container' : saving output written file
+- 'adaptsegmentsunittests-teamas' : saving output written file in Excel format
   - The file inside are result from the experiment, for example:
-  - **file Example** screenshot, file, code
+  - **Test_data_20230919204634939.xlsx'** Excel file.

 ## Output to the Experiment experiment